zabbix/zabbix/templates/app/kubernetes_http/kubernetes_nodes_http/README.md

 Then set it to the macro `{$KUBE.API.TOKEN}`.

-Set up the macros to filter the metrics of discovered nodes
+Set up the macros to filter the metrics of discovered nodes.

 ## Requirements